 I like covers that are simple.

-Series also need to have some kind of tied together cover set.
-You can check out almost any series to see this.
-The Hunger Games trilogy matches.
+Series also need to have an appropriately cohesive set of covers.The Hunger Games trilogy matches.
 The Twilight Saga matches.
-Another series that has matching covers I really like is the Matched trilogy
+Another series that has matching covers I like is the Matched trilogy

 Not to mention, it totally looks like a laundry detergent container.
 For those of you who don't know, before the title was revealed, Veronica Roth joked around about calling it Detergent.
 Well, the cover lived up to that.

 Images via Goodreads and Amazon.com.